kentcdodds/old-kentcdodds.com/content/blog/how-to-implement-use-state-with-use-reducer/index.md

 date: '2019-08-30'
 author: 'Kent C. Dodds'
 description:
-  '_A fun excercise to help understand the differences and use cases of these two related hooks_'
+  '_A fun exercise to help understand the differences and use cases of these two related hooks_'
 categories:
   - 'react'
 keywords: